-As a fledgling organization, MAPAN looked to ASPAN as a resource early in our development.
+As a fledgeling organization, MAPAN looked to ASPAN as a resource early in our development.
 ASPAN welcomed our interest, and in 1989 Manitoba accepted an invitation to the ASPAN's Board of Directors.
 Manitoba's members officially became ASPAN's Charter Members.
 Jan Borlase (one of MAPAN's founding members) participated on the Board of Directors for four years.
 A committee of Winnipeg and Selkirk nurses realized the importance of "Peri-Anesthesia Nurses Standards for Care".
 These nurses collaborated to develop the first in Canada "PACU Standards and Guidelines for Nursing Care" in 1991.

 In 1996, MAPAN voted to relinquish the ASPAN Charter and place all our resources into forming a Canadian National Association.
-By the next year, Manitoba and Ontario conducted a Canadian national survey to document interest in the formation of a National Organization and the pursuit of Certification.
-In the fall of 1998, interested PeriAnesthesia Nurses from across Canada united in Winnipeg to lay the framework for development of the Steering Committee to form our national association.
+By the next year, Manitoba and Ontario conducted a Canadian national survey to document the interest in the formation of a National Organization and the pursuit of Certification.
+In the fall of 1998, interested PeriAnesthesia Nurses from across Canada united in Winnipeg to lay the framework for the development of the Steering Committee to form our national association.

 MAPAN's mission is to foster education.
-MAPAN focuses on research and evidence based best practice in PeriAnesthesia nursing by hosting bi-monthly education sessions, weekend workshops and conferences.
+MAPAN focuses on research and evidence-based best practice in PeriAnesthesia nursing by hosting bi-monthly education sessions, weekend workshops and conferences.
 With the support of the profits earned during fundraising events, MAPAN has maintained an "Education Fund".
 Since 1993, the fund has financially supported many members.
 This fund was created to promote continuing education in the field of PeriAnesthesia nursing.
 To date, members have been able to attend National and International conferences and Board of Directors meetings related to Canadian activities.
 Individual learning opportunities to benefit the MAPAN organization such as budget and computer courses have also been supported.
 MAPAN is very proud to present an Annual Recognition Award to a deserving member.
-This award recognizes a member's outstanding contribution to the MAPAN organization or to the specialty of PeriAnesthesia nursing.
+This award recognizes a member's outstanding contribution to the MAPAN organization or to the speciality of PeriAnesthesia nursing.

 We have been very fortunate to have Melanie Connors (Co-Chair of the NAPANc Standards Committee since 2004) hosting our Journal Club meetings.